 - a.
 This Subsection applies to movie theaters and any entertainment facilities that are not covered by another provision of this Section of this Executive Order, such as Subsection 3.2 (entitled "Bars, Night Spots, and Arenas") or Subsection 3.5 (entitled "Fitness and Physical Activity Facilities").
-Facilities covered by this Subsection include, but are not limited to, the following types of businesses: - Movie theaters - Bingo parlors, including bingo sites operated by charitable organizations - Facilities where the purpose is to engage in games of cards, such as bridge - Gaming and business establishments which allow gaming activities (e.g., video games, arcade games, pinball machines or other computer, electronic or mechanical devices played for amusement) - b.
-Face Coverings.
-All workers and Guests must wear Face Coverings when they are or may be within the facility.
-When outdoors, workers and Guests must wear Face Coverings when they are within six (6) feet of someone who does not reside in the same household. - c.
+Facilities covered by this Subsection include, but are not limited to, the following types of businesses: - Movie theaters - Bingo parlors, including bingo sites operated by charitable organizations - Facilities where the purpose is to engage in games of cards, such as bridge

+- Gaming and business establishments which allow gaming activities (e.g., video games, arcade games, pinball machines or other computer, electronic or mechanical devices played for amusement) - b.
 Must Be Seated.
 To limit the degree to which Guests at the facility may come into contact with one another and spread COVID-19, a facility covered by this Subsection is closed unless it is or becomes a seated establishment for Guests.
-Guests must be in seats except to play, enter, leave, use amenities, visit the restroom, and obtain food or drink. - d.
+Guests must be in seats except to play, enter, leave, use amenities, visit the restroom, and obtain food or drink. - c.
 Capacity Restrictions.
 While this Executive Order is in effect, all open facilities covered by this Subsection must limit Guests in indoor and outdoor seating areas to Emergency Maximum Occupancy.
-Under this Executive Order, the Emergency Maximum Occupancy for a facility is the lowest number produced by applying the following tests: - 1.
+Under this Executive Order, the Emergency Maximum Occupancy for a facility is the lowest number produced by applying the following tests. - 1.
 Outdoor Spaces.
 The facility must limit Guests to seventy five percent (75%) of the stated fire capacity for each outdoor space controlled by the facility.
 For rooms or spaces without a stated fire capacity, the limit on Guests is eighteen (18) per one thousand (1000) square feet, rounded up. - 2.
 Indoor Spaces.
 The facility must limit Guests to fifty percent (50%) of the stated fire capacity for each building, room, or other indoor space controlled by the facility.
 This limit applies separately to each room within a building.
 For rooms or spaces without a stated fire capacity, the limit on Guests is twelve (12) per one thousand (1000) square feet, rounded up. - 3.
 Social Distancing Required.
-The facility must limit the number of Guests in the space so that groups can stay six (6) feet apart. - e.
+The facility must limit the number of Guests in the space so that groups can stay six (6) feet apart. - d.
 Additional Health and Safety Requirements.
-Facilities covered by this Subsection must follow the additional health and safety requirements in Appendix G of this Executive Order.
+Facilities covered by this Subsection must follow the additional health and safety requirements in Appendix H of this Executive Order. - e.

-f.
 Gaming.
 This Executive Order does not order the closure of gaming establishments.
 However, nothing in this Executive Order shall be construed to authorize any gaming activity prohibited by Chapter 14 of the North Carolina General Statutes.